Before replacing team players, rotate their roles

 “Fixation is the way to death.
 Fluidity is the way to life.”

 Successful teams require more than great players — they need people to play complementary roles that reinforce each other.
 Roles define expected behaviors — they drive clarity for both the individual performing it and the team.

 However, unlike titles, roles must be fluid.
 Just as we can get stuck playing a particular role in our families, our business roles can also grow stagnant.

 A role is not a title.
 It’s the part played by a team member in a particular situation or project.
-A role can be played by more than one person.
+More than one person can play the same role.
 One person can play various parts.